yash0g-dev/chat/README.md

     ```

 3.  **Environment Variables:**
+### Backend
-    Create a `.env` file in the root directory and configure the following:
+    Create a `.env` file in the backend directory and configure the following:
     ```env
     PORT=5000
     MONGO_URI=your_mongodb_connection_string